ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 with value 1 on this connection, it SHOULD attempt to use HTTP/3 datagrams.
 This is accomplished by requesting a datagram flow identifier from the flow identifier allocation service {{H3DGRAM}}.
-That service generates an even flow identifier, and the client sends it to the proxy by using the "Datagram-Flow-Id" header; see {{H3DGRAM}}.
+That service generates an even flow identifier, and the client sends it to the proxy by using the unnamed element in a "Datagram-Flow-Id" header; see {{H3DGRAM}}.
 A CONNECT-UDP request with an odd flow identifier is malformed.

-The proxy that is creating the UDP socket to the destination responds to the CONNECT-UDP request with a 2xx (Successful) response, and indicates it supports datagram encoding by echoing the "Datagram-Flow-Id" header.
+The proxy that is creating the UDP socket to the destination responds to the CONNECT-UDP request with a 2xx (Successful) response, and indicates it supports datagram encoding by sending a "Datagram-Flow-Id" header with the same unnamed element from the "Datagram-Flow-Id" header it received.
 Once the client has received the "Datagram-Flow-Id" header on the successful response, it knows that it can use the HTTP/3 datagram encoding to send proxied UDP packets for this particular request.
 It then encodes the payload of UDP datagrams into the payload of HTTP/3 datagrams.
-Is the CONNECT-UDP response does not carry the "Datagram-Flow-Id" header, then the datagram encoding is not available for this request.
-A CONNECT-UDP response that carries the "Datagram-Flow-Id" header but with a different flow identifier than the one sent on the request is malformed.
+If the CONNECT-UDP response does not carry the "Datagram-Flow-Id" header, then the datagram encoding is not available for this request.
+A CONNECT-UDP response that carries the "Datagram-Flow-Id" header but with a different unnamed flow identifier than the one sent on the request is malformed.

-When the proxy processes a new CONNECT-UDP request, it MUST ensure that the datagram flow identifier is not equal to flow identifiers from other requests: if it is, the proxy MUST reject the request with a 4xx (Client Error) status code.
+When the proxy processes a new CONNECT-UDP request, it MUST ensure that the unnamed datagram flow identifier is not equal to flow identifiers from other
+requests: if it is, the proxy MUST reject the request with a 4xx (Client Error) status code.
 Extensions MAY weaken or remove this requirement.

 Clients MAY optimistically start sending proxied UDP packets before receiving the response to its CONNECT-UDP request, noting however that those may not be